omerclskn/react-reversed-spider-solitaire/README.md

 ### ----- Components Folder -----
 ### Pages Folder
-- There are 3 pages defined in the route.
-The Rules page represents the rules, the Game page represents the main screen where the game is played, and the Finish Page represents the screen that will be shown if the game is successfully completed.
+- There are 2 pages defined in the route.
+The Game page represents the main screen where the game is played, and the Finish Page represents the screen that will be shown if the game is successfully completed.

 <pre> <code>
  .../ => Game Page
- .../rules => Rules Page
  .../finish => Finish Page
 </code> </pre>